eqmvii/mernp-auth-demo/README.md

 7. Navigate to the heroku app, navigate to the app and its resources tab, then provision an mlab mongodb.
 That will set the MONGODB_URI environment variable on heroku, which the start code should aready be looking for in production.

+8. IMPORTANT: `heroku run yarn seed` - send remote commands to your heroku server!
+Cool!
+You can use `heroku logs` and `heroku logs --tail` to check your work

 # Create React Express App

 ## About This Boilerplate